DForshner/VagrantKafkaDemo/README.md

 # VagrantKafkaDemo
-Kafka demo using Vagrant to provision the environment.
-Currently shows producing and consuming from the queue using bash scripts.
+A kafka demo using Vagrant to provision the environment.
+The idea is to launch a Kafka broker in a VM and then interact with it from the host using the kafka-net client library.

 ## Running